-As of December 31, 2019, the REIT owns a portfolio of 37 assets that is primarily comprised of office properties throughout Canada and the United States.
-The portfolio consists of 7,113,814 square feet of GLA and has an occupancy rate of 87.1%.
+As at December 31, 2020, the REIT owns a portfolio of 34 assets that is primarily comprised of office properties throughout Canada and the United States.
+The portfolio consists of 6,909,687 square feet of GLA and has an occupancy rate of 84.2%.
 Management believes that the REIT's properties, which are primarily assets in major office markets, provide superior risk-adjusted yields relative to conventional "Class A" office towers pursued by many other large investors.

-The following table summarizes certain aspects of the REIT's real estate assets as at December 31, 2019:
+The following table summarizes certain aspects of the REIT's real estate assets as at December 31, 2020:

-(1) Includes 286 Broadway, Winnipeg, Manitoba, which is a parking lot that services 114 Garry Street, Winnipeg, Manitoba which is an office building.
+(1) Includes 298-304 Broadway, Winnipeg, Manitoba, which is a parking lot that services the REIT's office buildings in Manitoba.

-The following table outlines information regarding the properties held by the REIT as at December 31, 2019:
+The following table outlines information regarding the properties held by the REIT as at December 31, 2020:

-(1) Property under redevelopment.
+(1) Includes Delta Brunswick Hotel.